-We’ve helped over 100 experienced professionals receive coveted job offers from McKinsey, BCG and Bain.
+We’ve helped hundreds of experienced professionals receive coveted job offers from McKinsey, BCG, and Bain.
 If you’re an experienced professional considering a move to consulting then this article will provide you with an overview of how to make the leap.

 Top firms hire experienced professionals

-There’s an especially healthy demand for experienced professionals within certain practice areas at top firms, such as Operations, Data Science and Technology.
+There’s an especially healthy demand for experienced professionals within certain practice areas at top firms, such as Digital, Data Science, and Operations.
+Top consulting firms also need experienced professionals to set up and grow new capabilities in fast-growing sectors such as Blockchain, FinTech, Climate and Sustainability.
 So if you have the expertise and the background in these high-demand areas, your application will be of particular interest.

 A move into consulting from almost any industry has a positive impact on your long-term career.
 However, being an experienced professional doesn’t make the process any less competitive.
 Here are the things to focus on when applying.

 Apply through the right recruitment channel, at the right level

 It’s important to note there is a specific recruitment ‘channel’ for candidates with 2-10 years of experience and who are not currently studying.

 To apply to top firms as an experienced professional, you can submit a resume directly on the firm’s website or connect with specialized headhunters.
 These headhunters know the process and their clients very well and might help you apply to the right role, get your application to be seen, and navigate the whole process.

 Recruitment for Experienced Professionals typically happens throughout the year—a ‘rolling recruitment’—but this varies wildly between firms and offices, so we recommend you check for local application dates.